 Dry season, high season

-Typically, by the middle of November the rain has stopped and the dry season has begun.
-This period of time, ranging from mid-November through until at least April, is considered summer by Costa Ricans.
-During the dry season, there is practically zero rainfall.
-The first few months of the dry season feels like the same day played over and over again – cloudless blue skies, beaming sunlight, arid winds, and cool and crisp mornings and evenings.
-The climate is picturesque for endless beach days.
+Typically, the rain has stopped by the middle of November, marking the beginning of the dry season.
+Lasting until at least April, this season is considered summer by Costa Ricans.
+During the dry season, there is practically zero rainfall, and the first few months feel like the same day played over and over again – cloudless blue skies, beaming sunlight, dry winds, and cool, crisp mornings and evenings.
+The climate is perfect for endless beach days.
 There are also far fewer mosquitos during the summer months.

-The very end of April or beginning of May usually brings about the first rains.
-The first rain is something that is celebrated by those living in Costa Rica.
-By the end of six very dry months, the rain couldn’t be more necessary.
-The end of April is bone dry and aside from the magnificent flowering trees like the malinche, frangipani, and Cortez amarillo, everything else takes on a singular golden hue.
-The animals all appear dehydrated and hot, there are forest fires on the mountainsides, and the heat can be unbearable – so maybe just avoid the end of April altogether here.
-So when the first rain falls, plants, animals, and humans dance in it.
+The very end of April or the beginning of May usually brings about the first rains – celebrated by those living in Costa Rica.
+By the end of five or so very dry months, the rain couldn’t be more welcomed.
+The end of April is bone dry, and aside from the magnificent flowering trees, such as the malinche, frangipani and cortez amarillo, everything else takes on a singular golden hue.
+Also, the animals all appear dehydrated and hot, and there are forest fires on the mountainsides.
+In short, the heat can be unbearable – so maybe avoid the end of April altogether here.
+Naturally, when the first rain falls, the plants, animals and humans dance in it.

-The green season months are from May until the end of August.
-The landscape quickly transforms and every shade of green becomes present.
-During these months, it will typically rain just once a day.
-The remainder of the day is usually quite pleasant.
-Green season rates for flights, accommodations, car rentals, and activities are cheaper than during the high season.
-This is a great time to visit for those who want to see the green side of Costa Rica and spend a little less money.
-As Costa Rica continually becomes more popular though, so does this season.
-When visiting during these months, it is crucial that you always wear bug spray to ward off those pesky mosquitos.
+The green season goes from May until the end of August.
+The landscape quickly transforms, and every shade of green becomes present.
+It’ll typically rain just once a day, with the remainder of the day usually quite pleasant.
+Green season rates for flights, accommodations, car rentals and activities are cheaper than during the high season, making it a great time to visit if you want to see the green side of Costa Rica and spend a little less money.
+As the country continually becomes more popular, though, so does this season.
+When visiting during these months, it’s crucial that you always wear bug spray to ward off those pesky mosquitos.

 Rainy season, low season

 September and October are the two rainiest months in Costa Rica.
-It is likely that there will be times that it will rain for the entire day.
-However, there are also days when not a drop falls and the sun is shining.
-It’s a bit of a gamble to visit during these months if you are anticipating a lot of outdoor activities.
+There’ll likely be times when it rains for the entire day.
+However, there are also days when not a drop falls, and the sun is shining.
+It’s a bit of a gamble to visit during these months if you want to participate in a lot of outdoor activities.

-For those who are coming to Costa Rica to just relax, rejuvenate, and spend time surrounded by nature, the rainy season can actually be a perfect time to visit.
-There are quite a few luxury eco-lodges which offer five-star accommodation, incredible views, spa services, exquisite food, hot tubs in the rooms and hot springs outside.
-Imagine being nestled high up in the cloud forest, drinking a glass of champagne in your hot tub with the windows open and clouds rolling by so closely that you can actually touch them as intermittent rain showers dance on your roof and on the surrounding dense canopy.
-Rainy reason might be just the escape you have been craving.
+For those coming to Costa Rica to relax, rejuvenate and spend time surrounded by nature, the rainy season can actually be a perfect time to visit.
+There are quite a few luxury ecolodges offering five-star accommodation, incredible views, spa services, exquisite food, hot tubs in the rooms and hot springs outside.
+Imagine being nestled high up in the cloud forest, drinking a glass of champagne in your hot tub with the windows open and clouds rolling by so closely that you can touch them as intermittent rain showers dance on your roof and the surrounding dense canopy.
+Rainy reason just might be the escape you have been craving.